meanbee/magento-smartaddress/README.md

 UK and US address lookups are completed to a building level and use 1 credit.
 International lookups are completed to a street level and use 2 credits.
 Countries supported include North America, Europe, Australasia and parts of Asia.

-Please note that you will need to purchase credits from [PostcodeAnywhere.co.uk](PostcodeAnywhere.co.uk) in order to use this module successfully.
+Please note that you will need to purchase credits from [pcapredict.com](https://www.postcodeanywhere.co.uk/partners/INDIV52356) in order to use this module successfully.
 Their prices start from 50GBP for 1000 credits.
-Click [here](PostcodeAnywhere.co.uk) to find out more.
+Click [here](https://www.postcodeanywhere.co.uk/partners/INDIV52356) to find out more.

 ##### Explanation Videos
 [International Address Finder for Magento](https://vimeo.com/12821304)